vaddadi-abhishek/Telegram-Track-Bot-Media-Forward-to-Channel/README.md

 # Telegram Media Forwarder Bot

-A Python bot that automatically forwards media files from multiple Telegram bots to a target channel.
+A Telegram user bot that automatically forwards media files from multiple Telegram bots to a target channel.
 Built with Pyrogram and Flask.

-## Features

-- Monitors multiple Telegram bots for media messages
-- Automatically forwards media to a specified target channel
-- Handles channel membership automatically
-- Web server endpoint for health checks and monitoring
-- Environment-based configuration

 ## Prerequisites